Hyperuniform disordered parametric loudspeaker array: Measured directivies of PLA with Hyperuniform disorder

 We also steered the main lobe of the secondary wave at frequency 1kHz towards two different directions in the azimuth plane, namely the $\phi=0^\circ$, $\theta=15^\circ$ and $\phi=0^\circ$, $\theta=30^\circ$ directions.
-The measurement results (blue solid lines) in the azimuth plane ($\phi=0^\circ$) are illustrated in Fig.~5(a),~5(c) for the periodic array and in Fig.~5(b),~5(d) for the HUD array.
+The measurement results in the azimuth plane ($\phi=0^\circ$) are illustrated in Fig.~5(a) for the periodic array and in Fig.~5(b) for the HUD array.
 The far-field directivity of the secondary frequency wave for the HUD array is delineated by a main steered lobe, whereas the grating lobes are completely canceled.
 This contrasts with the radiations for the periodic array where the spatial aliasing effect takes place, e.g. steering direction of the main lobe is hardly distinguished from the grating lobes.
-We also present the simulation results predicted by the product directivity model (black lines) and convolution model (red lines) using the measured directivities of the primary waves at frequencies 41kHz\&40kHz (solid lines) and 40kHz\&39kHz (dotted lines).
-Both models capture the main features, e.g. main lobe and side lobes, of the directivity for secondary frequency waves radiated from different arrays.
-Again, the product directivity model well predicts the measured width of the main lobe, while the convolution model shows a rough coincidence with the measurement considering the outline of overall angular dimensions.
-To summarize the above analysis, the grating lobes of the secondary frequency wave of PLA can be completely eliminated by a HUD array configuration, regardless of frequencies of the primary waves \citep{shi2011}.
+We also tested the case of a period of 10mm as in reference \citep{shi2011}, where emitters are touching each other.
+Although sidelobes reduce with the reduced period, our proposed HUD array still outperforms the periodic array, as shown in Fig. 10 of Appendix C. To summarize the above analysis, the grating lobes of the secondary frequency wave of PLA can be completely eliminated by a HUD array configuration, regardless of frequencies of the primary waves \citep{shi2011}.
+Our proposed HUD array outperforms the periodic array \textbf{with a period of 12.75mm as well as 10mm} in suppressing the side lobes.
 Moreover, the exclusion regions around the main lobe are well preserved for the primary frequency waves of the HUD array distributed PLA, although, which is not evident for the secondary frequency wave.